foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 ./ct-ng build
 ```

-Crosstool-NG is meant to be used in Unix-like environment and so the best user experience
+Crosstool-NG is meant to be used in a Unix-like environment and so the best user experience
 could be achieved in up-to-date mainstream Linux distributions, which have all needed
 tools in their repositories.

 Also Crosstool-NG is known to work on macOS with Intel processors
 and hopefully will soon be usable on macOS with ARM processors as well.
 That said ARC GNU
 cross-toolchain for macOS might be built natively on macOS.
-Or it's possible to built it
+Or it's possible to build it
 in a canadian cross manner (see <https://crosstool-ng.github.io/docs/toolchain-types>) on a Linux
-host with use of [OSXCross](https://github.com/tpoechtrager/osxcross) as a cross-toolchain for macOS.
+host with the use of [OSXCross](https://github.com/tpoechtrager/osxcross) as a cross-toolchain for macOS.

 There're ways to build ARC GNU cross-toolchain on Windows as well, and the most convenient would be
 use of [Windows Subsystem for Linux v2, WSL2](https://docs.microsoft.com/en-us/windows/wsl/compare-versions)
 or any other full-scale virtual machine with Linux inside.
-Fortunately though it's possible to
+Fortunately, though, it's possible to
-use canadian-cross approach for Windows as well with use of MinGW cross-toolchain on Linux host.
+use the canadian-cross approach for Windows as well with use of MinGW cross-toolchain on Linux host.
-Moreover even MinGW cross-toolchain might be built with Crosstool-NG right in place, limiting
+Moreover, even MinGW cross-toolchain might be built with Crosstool-NG right in place, limiting
-amount of external deoendencies.
+amount of external dependencies.

-So our recommendation is to either use pre-built toolchain for Linux, Windows or macOS
+So our recommendation is to either use a pre-built toolchain for Linux, Windows or macOS
 (could be found on [releases](https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain/releases) page)
-or build in a true Linux environment, be it real Linux host or a virtual machine.
+or build in a true Linux environment, be it a real Linux host or a virtual machine.

 And due to requirements of some toolchain components for building from source as well as for
 execution of a prebuilt toolchain it's necessary to use up-to-date Linux distribution.

-As of today the oldest supported distributions are:
+As of today, the oldest supported distributions are:

 * CentOS/RHEL 7
 * Ubuntu 18.04 LTS

 ## Prerequisites

-GNU toolchain for ARC has same standard prerequisites as an upstream GNU tool
+GNU toolchain for ARC has the same standard prerequisites as an upstream GNU
-chain as documented in the GNU toolchain user guide or on the [GCC
+toolchain as documented in the GNU toolchain user guide or on the [GCC
 website](http://gcc.gnu.org/install/prerequisites.html)

 ### Ubuntu 18.04 and newer